Mother/daughter relationships are complicated and can be life-defining, particularly for our daughters as they become adults.

 But Daughters Are Supposed To Be Best Friends With Their Mothers, Right?

 When a child is elevated to best friend status, it weakens the parental “power over” structure.
-I know that is a dangerous description, but the reality is, parents need to have a clean line of authority their parental role.
-Being a parent carries a weighty responsibility to make decisions that designed for long term health of the family.
+I know that is a dangerous description, but the reality is parents need to have a clean line of authority in their parental role.
+Being a parent carries a weighty responsibility to make decisions that are designed for long-term health of the family.